How Do I Pay Myself From My LLC? │ Single & Multi-Member Guide

 Man pointing at documents with a pen

-As pass-through entities, they provide the same liability protection as a sole proprietorship or partnership.
+That pass-through structure gives you the same liability protection as a sole proprietorship or partnership, but with cleaner personal asset separation.

 When you pay yourself from an LLC, it is important to remember that all distributions of the company's profits and losses must be reported.

-The salary members get will depend on the type of the LLC, their ownership percentage, and taxed as self-employment income.
+The salary members get will depend on the type of the LLC, their ownership percentage, and how it is taxed as self-employment income.

 Busy woman in office

-Paying yourself through a single-member LLC can take place in two ways:
+Paying yourself through a single-member LLC works in two ways:

-Paying Yourself through an S Corporation (Elected Status)
+How to Pay Yourself Through an S Corporation (Elected Status)?

 Two people agreeing on paying the LLC owner through an S corporation elected status